Characters of the Overwatch franchise: Junkrat

 Junkrat, real name Jamison Fawkes, is an Australian scavenger, mercenary and anarchist.
 Evicted from Junkertown by Junker Queen, Junkrat is still the target of several bounty hunters over a valuable secret he claims to know, and hired Roadhog to be his bodyguard.
 Junkrat carries a Frag Launcher that fires grenades and employs Steel Traps and remote-detonated Concussion Mines; when he is killed, several primed grenades are released from his body in a final attempt to get back at the attacker (Total Mayhem).
-Junkrat's ultimate ability is RIP-Tire, a self-propelled truck wheel loaded with explosives that he's able to manually steer and detonate.
-Junkrat was developed by Blizzard to balance out against Torbjörn's turrets.
+Junkrat's ultimate ability is RIP-Tire, a self-propelled truck wheel loaded with explosives that he is able to manually steer and detonate.
+Junkrat is voiced by Chris Parson.

-Junkrat appears as a playable hero in Heroes of the Storm.
-In all appearances, he is voiced by Chris Parson.

 Mei

-Mei, full name Mei-Ling Zhou (周美灵), is a Chinese climatologist and adventurer from Xi'an.
-Prior to the Omni War she was stationed in Antarctica, but her team took to cryogenic slumber at the war's onset.
+Mei, full name Mei-Ling Zhou, is a Chinese climatologist and adventurer from Xi'an.
+Prior to the Omnic Crisis she was stationed in Antarctica, but her team took to cryogenic slumber at the war's onset.
 All but Mei's chambers failed, and when she woke, with no way of contacting for help, she followed Winston's signal to reunite Overwatch to find her way towards civilization.
 She wields an Endothermic Blaster that can either freeze enemies in place with a short-range spray or shoot a long-range icicle projectile, and she can also use it to Cryo-Freeze herself in a solid ice block to shield herself from damage and heal injuries, as well as erect Ice Walls with many versatile uses, primarily for blocking the enemies.
 Her ultimate ability is Blizzard, which calls down Snowball, her personal weather modification drone, to freeze all enemies in a wide radius.
 Mei is voiced by Yu "Elise" Zhang.

 Pharah

-Pharah, real name Fareeha Amari (فريحة أمري), is an Egyptian security officer and the daughter of Ana Amari.
+Pharah, real name Fareeha Amari, is an Egyptian security officer and the daughter of Ana Amari.
 She wears the Raptora Mark VI, a jetpack-equipped combat suit, and wields a Rocket Launcher as her primary weapon.
 She has a Wedjat (Eye of Horus) tattoo around her right eye.
 Her abilities are Concussive Blast, a rocket with powerful knockback and damages enemies.
 And Jump Jets, a quick jetpack-assisted vertical ascension comparable to a rocket jump, this also restores half of her fuel.
 She also has Jet Dash which is a horizontal boost.
 Her passive ability allows her to Hover in the air, which is paired well with her Jump Jets ability.
-Pharah's ultimate ability is Barrage, where she fires a continuous stream of small air-to-ground rockets at targets, while she is frozen still in place.
+Pharah's ultimate ability is Barrage, where she fires a continuous stream of small air-to-ground rockets at targets, while her movement speed is significantly reduced.
 Pharah is voiced by Jen Cohn.
-In June 2023, as part of Pride Month, Blizzard affirmed that Pharah was written as a lesbian, made more explicit with updates to the game.